-Bryn Athyn's Community Standards include promoting healthy, safe, and balanced lifestyles within a diverse, vibrant, and inclusive community.
+Bryn Athyn promotes a healthy, safe, and balanced lifestyles within a diverse, vibrant, and inclusive community.
 Student organizations and athletic teams can play a vital role in this process, and can provide transformative opportunities for friendship, leadership, and personal growth and discovery.
 Hazing of any kind is antithetical to these goals; therefore, the College prohibits hazing activities, whether by an individual or an organization.